sahilraje95/quick-portfolio/pages/ficting.md

 * Ficting Website: <a href="http://ficting.com">Ficting Official Website</a>
 * Ficting app on Google Play Store: <a href="https://play.google.com/store/apps/details?id=com.ficting.ficting">Ficting on Google Play Store</a>

+**Organization:** All In Motion IT Solutions, Vadodara, Gujarat, India

-**Organization & Client:** Ficting Technologies Pvt.
+**Client:** Ficting Technologies Pvt.
 Ltd, Kanpur, Uttar Pradesh, India

 **Project description:** Ficting is an app to Read / Write / Share stories, narrated like a chat application based text conversation among the characters.
 I worked on its Implementation of Phase 2, i.e. the following functionalities.